jewharton/awsig/README.md

-awsig is a server-side verification library for AWS Signature Versions 4 and 2, intended for AWS clones written in Go.
+awsig is a Go library implementing server-side verification of AWS Signature Version 4 (SigV4) and AWS Signature Version 2 (SigV2) meant for building AWS-compatible services.

 ## compatibility

-This package follows the spec from AWS very closely, implementing SigV2 and SigV4, though there definitely are a few blind spots—such as compatibility with rogue clients that send headers with a pathological amount of whitespace, or the exact errors that should be returned to indicate which AWS error code the server should respond with on malformed input.

 |       | regular signed requests | UNSIGNED-PAYLOAD | STREAMING-UNSIGNED-PAYLOAD-TRAILER | STREAMING-AWS4-HMAC-SHA256-PAYLOAD | STREAMING-AWS4-HMAC-SHA256-PAYLOAD-TRAILER | STREAMING-AWS4-ECDSA-P256-SHA256-PAYLOAD | STREAMING-AWS4-ECDSA-P256-SHA256-PAYLOAD-TRAILER | presigned | presigned (POST) |
 |:-----:|:-----------------------:|:----------------:|:----------------------------------:|:----------------------------------:|:------------------------------------------:|:----------------------------------------:|:------------------------------------------------:|:---------:|:----------------:|
 | SigV2 |            ✓            |        n/a       |                 n/a                |                 n/a                |                     n/a                    |                    n/a                   |                        n/a                       |     ✓     |         ✓        |
 | SigV4 |            ✓            |         ✓        |                  ✓                 |                  ✓                 |                      ✓                     |              _unimplemented_             |                  _unimplemented_                 |     ✓     |         ✓        |

-This was written with S3 and certain security and performance characteristics in mind, but it should work for other service clones as well.
+This package was written with S3 and certain security and performance characteristics in mind, but it should work for other service clones as well.

 ### TODO

 - [ ] verify the returned errors (error codes) with the real AWS (preferably S3) or a close clone, like Ceph
-- [ ] do a shallow test run with all publicly available AWS SDKs
+- [ ] do shallow test runs with all publicly available AWS SDKs
     - [ ] SDKs act differently with and without TLS and with different checksum options

 ## example usage